mmsaki/zero-knowledge/examples/square_root/readme.md

 # Hello Zokrates

-First create `hello_zokrates.zok` and impletment your program.
+First create `hello_zokrates.zok` and implement your program.
 In this example, we will prove knowledge of the square root a of a number b:

 ```zokrates
 def main(private field a, field b) {